Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ### 18.5.1 Changing the view and the base array
 In line (1B) we show that you can change the underlying array by manipulating the view with the normal index notation.
 `data` is a pointer to the base data in memory.
 So by adding an offset to this pointer, and changing the count of the view, the view changes as we want (see line (4)).
 We can take a slice of the base array.
+But this can also be dangerous: if count exceeds the bounds of the array, you can read and possibly rewrite adjacent memory parts, which are perhaps not initialized or do not belong to your program!
 This is the first example of pointer arithmetic we encounter in Jai.
 Needless to say you must be very careful to stay within the memory limits of the base array.
 >  Incrementing a pointer by 1 adds 8 to the pointer, since a 64-bit integer consists of 8 bytes.
 The increment for a pointer depends on the size of the data the pointer points to.

 Why are array views important?
-Besides getting an alternative look on an array without consuming memory, they also allow us to write procedures in a more general way: both static and dynamic arrays are auto-casted to array views if the array view is a parameter, see § 18.8
+Besides getting an alternative look on an array without consuming memory, they also allow us to write procedures in a more general way: both static and dynamic arrays are automatically casted to array views if the array view is a parameter, see § 18.8

 ### 18.5.2 Misuse of array views with dynamic arrays
 See _18.8_array_view_misuse.jai_: